Madallah Al-Olayan: Playing career

 Madallah Alolayan started the youth ranks of Al-Al-Taawoun At the age of 13 years old.

 and made his professional debut during a 2-1 loss against Al-Faisaly on 6 December 2012, replacing Basem Al-Sharif after 78 minutes.
 His first experience as a part of the starting XI came three months later, when he played 90 minutes against Al-Ittihad FC in March.
 His playing time increased during the 2013–14 season, where he made 23 combined league and cup appearances.
 Al-Taawoun finished 5th.

 His role decreased again the following season, where he made only seven appearances, and Al-Taawoun finished 9th.

-On 24 January 2020 He Joined Al-Hilal on 3 Years deal contract he made debut match aagints abha and wins 2-1.he play 29 game and Scoring 3 goals.
+On 24 January 2020 he joined Al-Hilal on a 3-year contract.
+He made his debut match against Abha and won 2-1.
+He played 29 games and scored 3 goals.

 On 22 January 2022, Al-Olayan joined Al-Ittihad in a swap deal that saw Saud Abdulhamid join Al-Hilal.

 On 7 July 2024, Al-Olayan joined Al-Ettifaq on a four-year deal.